U.S. Army, WWII, Other Units in Collection:

 After the Mediterranean and Europe, the 1st Engineer Special Brigade was assigned to the Pacific Theater of Operations, making it the only ESB to fight in both theaters of the war.
 Here we can see the Enlisted version of “Collar Brass", consisting of the U.S. and Engineer "Castle" on the other side.

-The Special Engineer Brigade was a very distinct insignia, and much looked up to, as a tough, hard Corp outfit, though-on the other hand, perhaps under-recognized in its historical importance at times.
+The Special Engineer Brigade was a very distinct insignia, and much looked up to, as a tough, hard Corps outfit, though-on the other hand, perhaps under-recognized in its historical importance at times.

 Note the insignia is that of an Eagle over a Thompson Machine Gun, on an Anchor.

-The changes in the uniform I am not an expert on, but the jacket was a spin on the British Battle Jacket, that Ike Liked and wore all the time-and many Americans picked them up.
+The changes in the uniform I am not an expert on, but the jacket was a spin on the British Battle Jacket, which Ike liked and wore all the time-and many Americans picked them up.

 “NEW” Corporal, Engineer (Special) Brigade:

-The olive overseas cap, may not fit the uniform as a “Summer Uniform” per se’ but if the shirt is just worn for an inside-office work type purpose, I think fine, even in the wintertime, and could be paired up with the engineers like jacket prior.
+The olive overseas cap may not fit the uniform as a “Summer Uniform” per se, but if the shirt is just worn for an inside-office work type purpose, I think fine, even in the wintertime, and could be paired up with the engineers ‘ jacket prior.

 Staff Sergeant, 1st Army, MP:

-‘Troy Hodges' troops would be the first Americans to enter Paris while battling across France, then through the Ardennes Forest.
-Then they would be the first group to cross the Siegfried Line and into Germany itself by September of 1944.
-They reached the Rhine in March 1945.
-Hodges then met up with the Russian forces at Torgau in April 1945, and a promotion followed.
-Then when the European part of the war came to an end, the group started preparing for operations possibly in the Pacific theater.
-Troy Hodges, was only the second man to get to the rank of 4-star General all the way from the rank of enlisted private.
+‘Troy Hodges' soldiers were the first Americans to enter Paris, after pushing out the enemy.
+The next major battle was in the Ardennes Forest in Belgium.
+They pushed up to the Siegfried Line and crossed it, heading into Germany by September of 1944, and to the edge of the Rhine in March 1945.
+They met up with the Russian forces at Torgau in April 1945, and soon after, the European part of the War came to an end.
+Troy Hodges was promoted and the second man to get to the rank of 4-star General, rising from the rank of enlisted private, his entire career was as a soldier.
+Now that story got out of hand fast.

 24th Repo-Depot, Temporary Assignment: